joey-qytyku/OS-90-fixed/docs/Allocator.md

 ## Defragmentation Strategy

-Fragmentation is not a problem until it becomes a problem.
+Fragmentation is not a problem until memory is low.
 There is no need to defragment except in cases where a memory request cannot be fullfilled.

 The allocator uses attempts to find the best possible fit at all times.